 All technology resources and all information transmitted by, received from, or stored on Duplin County systems are the property of Duplin County and are subject to inspection by County officials.
 Employees do not have an expectation or right to privacy with respect to any electronic correspondence, files, documents, images, created, stored, displayed, received or sent on the County's technology systems.
-The County reserves the right to review, monitor, and inspect use of its technology resources without advance notice.
-If Duplin County determines that an employee has used technology resources in a manner that violates this policy or other County policies, the County will take appropriate disciplinary action up to and including dismissal.
+The County reserves the right to review, monitor, and inspect use of its technology resources in a manner that violates this policy or other County policies, the County will take appropriate disciplinary action up to and including dismissal.